 18. Favorite Summer Sports: Do you like summertime sports like baseball or picnic games?

-19. Create a How-To Guide in your journal on how to do one of your favorite summer activities.
+19. Create a How-To Guide: What are some of your favorite things to do this time of year?
+Create a how-to guide in your journal on how to do one of your favorite summer activities.
 You can use words and/or pictures.

 21. Summer Road Trip: Did you go on any road trips this summer (or planning on any?)
 Create a page about what makes a road trip a good one.